-The house crowns a low hill, from which the neighboring estates are visible through the trees. little brown bulbs that will come to gorgeous flower in the spring and summer.
-But here also are the barns and the gardener's cot-But here also are the parties and the garaged the house, however, and could scorf at city dogs who must house.
-Always, in the country, you can gauge the live in apartments, if he knew that such unfortunate enthusiasm of country dwellers by the barns and their creatures existed. accompanying coops and shelters.
-Fine Jersey cows One wonders indeed why anybody who could live on the edge of the woods are at least a dozen wire settings like this are still to be had in the ever widencages and shelters where live fat Plymouth Rocks, ing circle of the Hills district. woods is another open space devoted to fruit trees and geese, tame ducks and Mallard ducks, turkey gobblers woods is another open space devoted to truit trees and vegetables, berries and more flowers.
-In a wooded bank is a root cellar which houses in winter all the bank is a root cellar which houses in whouse in which houses in whic looks at you with beseeching eyes when you close the gate and leave him behind.
-He has his own little house, however, and could scoff at city dogs who must accompanying coops and sherters.
-The jersey cows One wonders indeed willy anybody who could live live in the barns at Overbrook, and saddle horses, and in the country, persists in living in town, when lovely
+But here also are the barns and the gardener's cotenthusiasm of country dwellers by the barns and their creatures existed. entnusiasin of country dwellers by the sale of the sal on the edge of the woods are at least a dozen wire settings like this are still to be had in the ever widencages and shelters where live fat Plymouth Rocks, ing circle of the Hills district. woods is another open space devoted to fruit trees and geese, tame ducks and Mallard ducks, turkey gobblers woods is another open space devoted to truit trees and vegetables, berries and more flowers.
+In a wooded vegetables, berries and more flowers.
+In a wooded vegetables, berries and more flowers.
+In a wooded vegetables, berries and more flowers. vegetables, berries and more flowers.
+In a wooded bank is a root cellar which houses in winter all the bank is a root cellar which houses in whic looks at you with beseeching eyes when you close the gate and leave him behind.
+He has his own little house, however, and could scoff at city dogs who must But here also are the parts and the garden house, however, and could scor at city dogs who must live in apartments, if he knew that such unfortunate accompanying coops and shelters.
+The Jersey cows one wonders indeed why anybody who could live live in the barns at Overbrook, and saddle horses, and in the country, persists in living in town, when lovely